lcabaceira/supersizemyrepo/README.md

 <b>3 - Location/Path Where to create the files </b><br/><br/>

-Edit the src/main/java/super-size-my-repo.properties and configure your deployment location in a place inside your contentStore.
-This will be the root for the in-place bulkImport.
+Edit the src/main/java/super-size-my-repo.properties and configure your deployment location and the images location.

+files_deployment_location : Shoud be a in a place inside your contentStore.
+This will be the root for the in-place bulkImport. images_location=The tool randomly chooses from a folder of local images to include on the various document types.
+You need to set the images_location to a folder where you have jpg images.
+You can use the sample images by pointing the images_location to your <project location>/images.

 Tool Configuration files and options